zonneplan/KiBot/docs/source/configuration/outputs/bom.rst

       -  **group_fields** :index:`: <pair: output - bom - options; group_fields>` [list(string)] List of fields used for sorting individual components into groups.
          Components which match (comparing *all* fields) will be grouped together.
          Field names are case-insensitive.
+         For empty fields the behavior is defined by the `group_fields_fallbacks`, `merge_blank_fields` and `merge_both_blank` options.
+         Note that for resistors, capacitors and inductors the _Value_ field is parsed and qualifiers, like tolerance, are discarded.
+Please use a separated field and disable `merge_blank_fields` if this information is important.
+You can also disable `parse_value`.
          If empty: ['Part', 'Part Lib', 'Value', 'Footprint', 'Footprint Lib', 'Voltage', 'Tolerance', 'Current', 'Power'] is used.